-Index lesions will be measured and recorded at baseline and at the stipulated intervals during treatment.
-The cross-sectional dimensions (the largest cross-sectional diameter, ie, the LD × LPD) will be recorded (in cm) for each index lesion.
-The product of the perpendicular diameters (PPD) (in cm) will be calculated.
-The PPDs and the sum of the products (SPDs) (in cm) for all index lesions will be calculated and recorded.
-The baseline and nadir PPDs for individual lesions and the baseline and nadir SPDs will be used as references by which tumor response and progression will be characterized during treatment.
+Index lesions will be measured and recorded at baseline and at the stipulated intervals.
+The cross-sectional dimensions (the largest cross-sectional diameter, ie, the LD \times LPD) will be recorded (in cm) for each index lesion.
+The product of the perpendicular diameters (PPD) (in cm2) for each index lesion and the sum of the products (SPDs) (in cm2) for all index lesions will be calculated and recorded.
+The baseline SPDs will be used as references by which tumor response will be characterized during treatment.
+The nadir LD of individual lesions and the nadir SPD will be used as references by which CLL progression will be characterized.
+All LD and LPD diameters will be reported in centimenters and all PPDs and SPDs will be reported in centimeters squared.